Do not hesitate to contact us through WhatsApp. We are happy to help!

 Cusco and the Sacred Valley might be one of the most touristic areas of Peru, there are still plenty of options off-the-beaten path that make your experience more local and personal.
 Our alternative Sacred Valley tours will take you to places that most tourists won’t visit and allow you to see this region through the eyes of the local indigenous people.
 You will share a meal and stories with them and you can even stay the night at their house.
 Our tours offer responsible and respectful personal interaction with locals, participation in traditional customs and handiwork, and the consumption of healthy, home-cooked meals prepared in ceramic, wood-burning stoves using only locally grown and/or locally caught ingredients.
 The alternative Sacred Valley tours aim to foster pride in local traditions and letting the native teach the traveler their knowledge that has been passed down through countless generations.

 Pick-up from Sacred Valley hotels.
-Pick-up from and drop-off at Cusco hotels for an addition fee of 50 USD (to the total, not per person)
+Pick-up from and drop-off at Cusco hotels for an additional fee of 60 USD (to the total, not per person)

 8:30am (To be confirmed for specific day of tour)